Tagged decisions

 5 examples shown

-My final decision is that I do not uphold this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Ms P to accept or reject my decision before 2 March 2026.
+I do not uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask R to accept or reject my decision before 21 April 2026.

 View source decision